MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterGroupToAffinityRule.md

 # Add-ClusterGroupToAffinityRule

 ## SYNOPSIS
-This cmdlet is used to add either a VM role or a group name to a cluster affinity rule.
+Adds a cluster group to an affinity rule.

 ## SYNTAX